InbaKrish/Learnings_zettlekasten/BlogPosts/Obsidian to Github page - Automated Blog pipeline.md

 1. Create personal access token, as we need to access another repo create access token with repo and workflow scopes.![[Pasted image 20241208112436.png]]
 2. Create `production` environment and add the PAT_TOKEN secret ![[Pasted image 20241208112652.png]]
+3. Use the below Github deploy workflow (the work)